An Interview with Javaka Steptoe, 2017 Caldecott Medal Winner

 Javaka Steptoe is an award-winning children's book author and illustrator.
 His recent book Radiant Child: The Story of Young Artist Jean-Michel Basquiat has been awarded the Caldecott Medal.
 He will speak at Skokie Public Library on Monday, June 26 from 2 - 3 pm.
 Everyone is welcome to attend this event.
 Register here.
 Books will be available for signing courtesy of The Book Stall.

 Like Jean-Michel Basquiat, Javaka comes from an artistic family in New York City.
 His parents were both artists and his father, John Steptoe, was also an author and illustrator of children's books.
-John Steptow received two Caldecott Medals, one for his 1985 book The Story of Jumping Mouse: A Native American Legend and again in 1988 for Mufaro's Beautiful Daughters: An African Tale.
-The Caldecott Medal which is awarded annually in recognition of the most distinguished American picture book for children
+John Steptoe received two Caldecott Honors, one for his 1985 book The Story of Jumping Mouse: A Native American Legend and again in 1988 for Mufaro's Beautiful Daughters: An African Tale.
+The Caldecott Medal is awarded annually in recognition of the most distinguished American picture book for children

 We are pleased that Javaka recently took the time to talk to us about Basquiat’s art, his own work with collage, the importance of diversity in books, and the impact libraries have had on his own life.

 What drew you to Basquiat, was it his artistic style, his life, his experiences?